arthurdjn/geoserver-py/README.md

 > This package only relies on `requests` as a dependency, which make it extremely lightweight and easy to install: no need to install GDAL!

 > [!TIP]
-> Check out the [documentation](https://arthurdjn.github.io/geoserver-py) for more information!.
+> Check out the [documentation](https://arthurdjn.github.io/geoserver-py) for more information!

 #### Get requests